DeonGoh/ID_ASG2/README.md

     3. Try to click through the carousel
     4. Try to click on one of the quizzes under 'Quizzes to Start The Day'
     5. Try to click the logo in the navbar to go back to home page
+    6. Try to click the 'and more...' option to go to Quizzes page

+4. Quizzes page
+    1. Try to click on one of the quizzes which leads to the quiz page
+    2. Try to click the 'and more' button to go to the quiz-section page of the category of your choice
+    3. Try to click on the logo in navbar to go back to the home page

+5. Quiz section page
+    1. Check if the category of the quiz section is the correct one you chose
+    2. Try to click on one of the quizzes to go to the quiz page
+    3. Try to click on the logo in navbar to go back to the home page

+6. Quiz page
+    1. Check if the quiz is the correct one you chose
+    2. Try to click on the logo in navbar to go back to the home page
+    3. Try to solve the question and get points
+    4. Try to get the questions wrong and run out of time and not get points

+7. Item page
+    1. Try to click on the logo in navbar to go back to the home page
+    2. Try to buy an item

+8. Profile Section
+    1. Try to click on the logo in navbar to go back to the home page
+    2. Try to Equip an item from the inventory

 ## Credits

 ### Content